Frequently Asked Questions About the Tax Court Exam

 No, you must pass the entire exam at one sitting with a score of 70% or better for each of the 4 sections.

 Since 2006, over 4 hours the Tax Court exam tests competence in these subject areas.
-The 11/17/21 exam was two 110 minute parts, shown below, with a comfort break in between:
+The 11/5/25 exam consisted of two two-hour sessions with a short comfort break in between:

 Part 1:

-Federal Taxation (40%, or 88 minutes) tests information contained in the Internal Revenue Code and its regulations, along with recent Tax Court and other tax-related court decisions.
-Selected portions of the IRC are available during the exam.
+Federal Taxation (40%) tests information contained in the Internal Revenue Code and its regulations, along with recent Tax Court and other tax-related court decisions.
 Many tested topics go beyond what the tax professional routinely sees in practice.
+This resource was provided by the US Tax Court in its 5/5/25 press release: https://uscode.house.gov/download/download.shtml

-Legal Ethics (10%, or 22 minutes) tests information contained in the American Bar Association’s Model Rules of Professional Conduct, including practitioner conflicts of interest and imputed disqualification.
-The Model Rules are available during the exam.
+Legal Ethics (10%) tests information contained in the American Bar Association’s Model Rules of Professional Conduct, including practitioner conflicts of interest and imputed disqualification.
+This resource was provided by the US Tax Court in its 5/5/25 press release: https://www.americanbar.org/groups/professional_responsibility/publications/model_rules_of_professional_conduct/

 Part 2:

-Tax Court Rules of Practice and Procedure (25%, or 55 minutes of allocated time) tests information contained in the Tax Court’s Rules of Practice & Procedure, including areas of court jurisdiction.
-The Rules are available during the exam.
+Tax Court Rules of Practice and Procedure (25%) tests information contained in the Tax Court’s Rules of Practice & Procedure, including areas of court jurisdiction.
+This resource was provided by the US Tax Court in its 5/5/25 press release: https://www.ustaxcourt.gov/rules.html

-Evidence (25%, or 55 minutes) tests information contained in the Federal Rules of Evidence, including evidentiary applications in the courtroom.
+Evidence (25%) tests information contained in the Federal Rules of Evidence, including evidentiary applications in the courtroom.
 The questions generally pose courtroom scenarios that require the applicant to recognize the issue and apply the relevant rules.
-No resources are available during this section.
+This resource was provided by the US Tax Court in its 5/5/25 press release: https://uscode.house.gov/view.xhtml?path=/prelim@title28/title28a/node230&edition=prelim

 Determining how and what to study can be daunting as the topics tested cover broad areas of knowledge.
 We guide you in the process and focus your attention on the topics most likely to be tested.

-Our more than 21 year track record of success speaks for itself – more than 81% of those who passed the Tax Court exam since we began offering Preparing to Practice before the US Tax Court in the 2002 exam cycle passed this exam with our assistance.
-Our practice exam (given remotely prior to the October review session) allows you to take a timed test under anticipated exam conditions, which is crucial in finalizing your test taking strategy.
-We continually bring innovations to our program each cycle with live and on-demand webinars, recorded class session videos, timed review quizzes and other content.
-We also update all materials before each session is taught to provide the most current tax laws and procedures, including recently litigated court cases.
+Our almost 25 year track record of success speaks for itself; more than 82% of those who passed the Tax Court exam since we began offering Preparing the Practice before the US Tax Court in the 2002 exam cycle passed this exam with our assistance.
+Our practice exam, which will be given remotely before our October review class, allows you to take a timed test under anticipated exam conditions, which is crucial in finalizing your test taking strategy.
+We continually bring innovations to our program each cycle with live and on demand webinars, recorded class session videos, timely review quizzes, assignment modules and other content.
+We update all materials before each exam cycle to provide the most current tax laws and procedures, including recently litigated court cases.